awto/mixfix-clj/README.md

 (m/to-mixfix (- (+ (- (+ 1 2) 3) 4) 5))); ==> (1 + 2 - 3 + 4 - 5)

 ```

+It matches syntax definitions by arity, so if there are ambiguous symbol name
+plus arity it may fail to do this property.

 ## Associative operators